 The score for this film was created by the late James Horner, and the clip above is part interview and part scoring session, showing Horner at work in the recording studio.
 As beautiful as the music sounds, it’s a shame that the film wasn’t better received at the box office (I don’t think having Nicolas Cage as the main star helped much).
-This just reinforces the sad truth that a film can have a beautiful score but still be ruined by other factors.
+This just reinforces the sad truth that a film can have a beautiful score but still be ruined by other factors, the biggest of which being that the titular “windtalkers” were relegated to secondary character status, despite being pivotal to the plot.

 If you’d like to learn more about the film scores of James Horner, see here